seltzer1717/just-maven-clojurescript-archetype/README.md

   - Okay - can we stop kicking XML around?
 Please?
   - XML gives you autocomplete in most development editors!
   - It's what all the Maven documentation is written in.
+  - Hating on XML is like hating on SQL.
+Turns out SQL is already great and so is XML.
+You don't need to create an ugly ORM (Object Relational Mapping) solution in Clojure to interact with a database.
+And you don't need to have a pom.clj (or pom.edn) file to interact with Maven.
   - As Rich would say, creating a pom.edn feature is a NON-GOAL.
-  - I regard the idea that all XML config should be EDN akin to the idea that SQL is bad and creating ORM facilities in every language is a good idea.
-It's not!
 # How?
 This is ClojureScript, not Java!
 - Not sure you're aware but ClojureScript compilation is Google Closure compilation, which is a Java process...
 - ClojureScript is...well...awesome!
 Don't be fooled by the very high learning curve.
 ClojureScript compilation is fully featured and quite powerful.